P&O admits paying new ferry workers below UK minimum wage

 The Labour MP added: “How do you expect them to be able to feed their families and pay their bills?”

+Asked about what aspects of employment law the company has broken, Mr Hebblethwaite replied: “We have not consulted and for that we are fully compensating people.”

-Mr Hebblethwaite said a consultation on the new crewing model for P&O Ferries would have been “a sham” as “no union could accept it” because of the “fundamental nature of change”.
+He said a consultation on the new crewing model would have been “a sham” as “no union could accept it” because of the “fundamental nature of change”.

 “We did not believe there was any other way to do this.”

-Asked if he would make the same decision again with the benefit of hindsight, Mr Hebblethwaite replied: “We weren’t viable before, and I know that if we hadn’t made radical changes the business would have closed.”
+In response to being asked if he would make the same decision again with the benefit of hindsight, Mr Hebblethwaite said: “We weren’t viable before, and I know that if we hadn’t made radical changes the business would have closed.”

-Mr Hebblethwaite also told MPs that Transport Secretary Grant Shapps was informed by P&O Ferries’ owner DP World that the company would be changing its business model on November 22 last year.
+The chief executive also told MPs that Transport Secretary Grant Shapps was informed on November 22 last year by P&O Ferries’ owner DP World that the company would be changing its business model.

+The PA news agency understands that Mr Shapps did meet DP World chief executive Sultan Ahmed bin Sulayem in Dubai on that date, but the DfT insisted he was only told the ferry operator faced challenges from competitors.

 Mick Lynch, general secretary of the Rail, Maritime and Transport union (RMT), told MPs that P&O Ferries “made flagrant breaches of the law”.